Playadxb/playawebsite-repo/README.md

 #Read First

+## Subheader

+## Local Development

+1. Open index.html in your browser.

 Psst — looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.*